-A student who reduces the number of credit hours for condensed summer courses, scheduled for six weeks or less, using the Institute's add/drop procedure or withdraws using the Institute's withdrawal procedure is subject to the following refund schedule:
+A student who reduces the number of credit hours for condensed summer courses, scheduled for six to five weeks, using the Institute's add/drop procedure or withdraws using the Institute's withdrawal procedure are allowed a commensurate return of tuition and refundable fees.
+Students will generally not receive a removal of tuition, course fees, and other associated fees until after the end of the published Add/Drop period.
+The Institute's Summer refund schedule is the following: